arjunsavel/cortecs/paper/paper.md

 The absorption and emission of light by exoplanet atmospheres encode details of atmospheric composition, temperature, and dynamics.
 Fundamentally, simulating these processes requires detailed knowledge of the opacity of gases within an atmosphere.
-When modeling broad wavelength ranges, such opacity data for even a single gas can take up multiple gigabytes of system memory.
+When modeling broad wavelength ranges at high resolution, such opacity data for even a single gas can take up multiple gigabytes of system memory.
 This aspect can be a limiting factor in determining the number of gases to consider in a simulation, or even in choosing the architecture of the system used for the simulation.
 Here, we present `cortecs`, a Python tool for compressing